 The best-selling SmartSleep (US$115) from Philips is arguably the favourite amongst consumers, clinically proven to help you wake up feeling more refreshed.
 You can use it to relax and drift off to sleep with dimming sunset and sounds, and its coloured sunrise-simulation alarm clock wakes you gradually with a natural light lamp and a speaker that plays a choice of five wake-up sounds.
 It also pulls double-duty as a bedside reading lamp with 10 brightness settings.

 According to the National Sleep Foundation, what we wear to bed is vital for a good slumber.
-Choosing sleepwear that feels good when you put it on is important, and being strategic about what your bedtime duds are made of can also help regulate your body temperature during the night.
+Choosing the right sleepwear is actually an incredibly important decision to make, and being strategic about what your bedtime duds are made of play a role in regulating your body temperature as you sleep during the night.
 There’s simply nothing worse than waking up in the middle of the night covered in your own sweat.

 Fortunately, sleepwear engineers like Restlab have developed the Equilibrium Sleep Set, a line of pyjamas based the science of sleep to support the body’s thermoregulation process.
 Their Kickstarter campaign has just launched, so you can be first in line to try their brand-new threads.
 Likewise, creating the perfect micro-climate in your garments is the name of the game when it comes to thermoregulated sleepwear, and brands like Dagsmejan have perfected such pyjamas with their Stay Warm and Stay Cool series, featuring the finest heat-retaining merino wool and evaporative cooling eucalyptus fibres, respectively.